Medically reviewed on Sep 10, 2018

 Neuromuscular & skeletal: Increased CPK (1%)

-<1% (Limited to important or life-threatening): Acute renal failure, anaphylaxis, anemia, anorexia, antibiotic-associated colitis, dermatitis, dyspepsia, erythema multiforme, exacerbation of myasthenia gravis, fungal infection, gastritis, gastroenteritis, granulocytopenia, hemorrhage, hepatotoxicity (idiosyncratic) (Chalasani, 2014), hot flash, hyperglycemia, increased hematocrit, increased hemoglobin, increased INR, increased intracranial pressure, increased serum alkaline phosphatase, increased serum bilirubin, insomnia, leukopenia, myalgia, pain, peripheral edema, peripheral neuropathy, pharyngitis, pneumonia, prolonged Q-T interval on ECG, pseudotumor cerebri, retinal hemorrhage, rupture of tendon, skin photosensitivity, supraventricular tachycardia, syncope, tendonitis, thrombocytopenia, transient ischemic attacks, uveitis, vaginitis
+<1%, postmarketing and/or case reports: Acute renal failure, anaphylaxis, anemia, anorexia, antibiotic-associated colitis, arthralgia, back pain, candidiasis, constipation, decreased hematocrit, decreased hemoglobin, dermatitis, drowsiness, dysgeusia, dyspepsia, dyspnea, eczema, eosinophilia, erythema multiforme, exacerbation of myasthenia gravis, exfoliation of skin, facial edema, fatigue, flatulence, flushing, fungal infection, gastritis, gastroenteritis, genital candidiasis, granulocytopenia, hemorrhage, hepatotoxicity (idiosyncratic) (Chalasani 2014), hot flash, hypercalcemia, hyperglycemia, hyperkalemia, hypernatremia, hypoalbuminemia, hypocalcemia, hypokalemia, hyponatremia, increased blood urea nitrogen, increased hematocrit, increased hemoglobin, increased INR, increased intracranial pressure, increased serum alkaline phosphatase, increased serum bilirubin, increased serum creatinine, insomnia, leukopenia, muscle cramps (leg), myalgia, nervousness, pain, peripheral edema, peripheral neuropathy, pharyngitis, pneumonia, prolonged Q-T interval on ECG, pruritus, pseudomembranous colitis, pseudotumor cerebri, retinal hemorrhage, rupture of tendon, skin photosensitivity, supraventricular tachycardia, syncope, tendonitis, thrombocytopenia, transient ischemic attacks, tremor, urticaria, uveitis, vaginitis, vertigo, visual disturbance, weakness, xerostomia

 Concerns related to adverse effects: